goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-❌ **Otherwise:** Confidence and numbers go hand in hand, without really knowing that you tested most of the system — there will also be some fear. and fear will slow you down
+❌ **Otherwise:** Confidence and numbers go hand in hand, without really knowing that you tested most of the system — there will also be some fear and fear will slow you down

 <br/>